valeoai/STEEX/README.md

 # STEEX: Steering Counterfactual Explanations with Semantics

-This folder contains all the code and instructions to:
+This repository contains all the code and instructions to:
 - download and organize datasets
-- train decision models on the datasets (densenet)
+- train decision models on the datasets (with a densenet)
-- train a semantic segmentation network on the datasets (deeplabv3)
+- train a semantic segmentation network on the datasets (with a DeepLabv3)
-- train a SEAN semantic auto-encoder
+- train a semantic auto-encoder and generator (with SEAN)
-- generate counterfactual explanations
+- generate counterfactual explanations (with our method STEEX)
-- evaluate obtained counterfactual explanations
+- evaluate obtained counterfactual explanations (with FID, MNAC and FVA)

-We plan to release soon a plug-and-play github of this folder, with pretrained weights for the various networks.

 ## Installation